 The program begins each spring quarter and is limited-enrollment, requiring eight consecutive quarters, including summer quarters.
 Upon completion, the student receives an associate of technical science degree in radiologic technology and is eligible to apply for the national board examination given by the American Registry of Radiologic Technologists (ARRT).
 The program follows the American Society of Radiologic Technology (ASRT) “Professional Curriculum for Radiography” and works closely with clinical affiliates and the industry to develop curriculum.

-Radiologic Technology Expected Outcomes
+Radiologic Technology Program Goals

 The radiologic technology program was developed under the philosophy that extensive academic preparation should precede clinical experience.